Skip to main content

 opts.headers

-headers: { ... } - hash with headers, header name is set in lower case, you can include cookie.
+headers: { ... } - hash with headers, header name is specified in lowercase, can also specify cookie.

 Example: